How to Input Missing Data and Modify Existing On-The-Fly by Means of Expressions in the Process of Magento Import

 where INDEX is the number of your .csv column where price is indicated and 1.15 means that the price should be increased by 15%.

-Sometimes merchants have specific requirements to Magento bulk price update.
+Sometimes merchants have specific requirements to their pricing.
 For instance, you may need to change or not change the price depending on some fact.
-Lets say, during Magento import you need to change product price in case in your file the bigger price value is indicated, but if the value for price in the file is lower than existing product price, leave it “as is”.
+Lets say, during initial upload you need to change product price in case in your file the bigger price value is indicated, but if the value for price in the file is lower than existing product price, leave it “as is”.
 The following expression will be useful for you:

 4) Replace or remove some values